-Technical consumer goods market in Europe is worth some €200Bn per annum of which the European small appliance market is worth some €13Bn per annum and the large appliance market €30Bn.
-Robot products are likely to fall between these two markets and the consumer electronics market which is also some €30Bn.
+Technical consumer goods market in Europe is worth some €200bn per annum of which the European small appliance market is worth some €13bn per annum and the large appliance market €30bn.
+Robot products are likely to fall between these two markets and the consumer electronics market which is also some €30bn.
 Europe has three of the top five global suppliers in this market and several of the market leaders in individual sectors.

-It is estimated that the Domestic Robotics market will be worth more than €10Bn in 2020 from its current base of €3Bn.
+It is estimated that the Domestic Robotics market will be worth more than €10Bn in 2020 from its current base of €3bn.
 Sales of domestic robots including floor cleaning robots are experiencing double digit growth per annum.

 The domestic vacuum cleaner market is currently dominated by the US based iRobot Corp.
 The global annual sales volume of cleaning robots is estimated at 2.5 million units per annum.
 There are an increasing number of "clone" products and a number are offering enhanced mapping.
-Dyson will enter the market in 2015 with its 360 Eye product offering a better cleaning performance and advanced vision based mapping.
+Dyson has entered the European market in 2016, after its Japan launch in 2015, with its 360 Eye product offering a better cleaning performance and advanced vision based mapping.